-Beauty Blogging Tools and Resources
+Beauty Blogging Tips

 Over the years, some of the most frequently asked questions revolve around blogging; how to go about it, what do you need, what kind of equipment I personally use, and so on.
 With that in mind, I’ve created this page to show you my current must-haves, a few options for more affordable/alternative products, as well as resources to hone your photography or blogging skills.
 When it comes to photography, lighting is key–it will do more for your photos than upgrading equipment can (seriously, I have learned this lesson the hard, expensive way!).
 When it comes to blogging, I have learned you get what you put in; it is something that rewards creativity, hard work, and time.
 Keep practicing and plugging away at what you love, and you will find joy and success in it!

 A couple of years ago, I upgraded to the D3s after using the Nikon D90 extensively, and I love everything about the camera!
 It’s an incredible investment, so it’s not my first recommnedation for someone just starting out, but it is a great piece of equipment for when you’ve found a foothold in the blogging world.
 The D3s, just as a note, has been replaced by the D4.
 You shouldn’t feel the need to constantly upgrade your camera’s body (or even lenses), as a high quality camera will withstand the test of time.

 I started with this as my first DSLR, and it’s an amazing camera, all-around.
 It’s still considered one of the best Nikon DSLRs for your money.
 Its kit lens is an excellent starter lens for most photography.
 If you want to get the latest and greatest, the D7000 is considered the replacement for the D90.